-Donny Daniels has stories about the Call of the turkey - The Troy Messenger
+Donny Richards has stories about the Call of the turkey - The Troy Messenger

 Nobody knows how long that cedar tree had been growing in his ancestor’s grave but a limb that remains is a good eight inches across.

-That huge cedar tree provided the wood and the inspiration for Daniels’ “Come Heah Tuh Me” turkey call business that has turkey hunters beating paths to his door.
+That huge cedar tree provided the wood and the inspiration for Richards’ “Come Heah Tuh Me” turkey call business that has turkey hunters beating paths to his door.

-And, throughout the years, Daniels stands by his original box call that has an 18-inch beard to its credit.
+And, throughout the years, Richards stands by his original box call that has an 18-inch beard to its credit.
 And he is just as confident in his pot calls.

 “It’s all in knowing how to call,” he said.
 “By not knowing how to use a turkey call, a hunter can shoot himself in the foot swapping one call to get another one.
 Bringing up a turkey is all in knowing how to use the call.”

-Turkey calling is an art and Donny Daniels is artist.
+Turkey calling is an art and Donny Richards is an artist.
 He can play the music that will bring a boss gobbler on the run.

 “Some hunters call too loud,” he said, adding with a smile, “What’s wrong with sweet talking?”